-I have visited this area several times; the first as a backpacking traveller some 20 years ago, and again as expedition team member with Noble Caledonia.
+I have visited this area several times; the first as a backpacking traveller some 20 years ago, and then again another two times as an expedition team member with Noble Caledonia.

 Bukit Lawang is a small village in the rainforest that serves as the main entry to Gunung Leuser National Park.
 It is located in the middle of Sumatra, an island of Indonesia.
 The town sits on the banks of the Bahorok River.
 This river was once lined with rainforest, but it has been cleared and opened up quite a bit.
 (You can still hire inner tubes and float down the river).